HISPlayer/MetaSpatial-SDK/hisplayer-apis.md

 * **public final void release()**: Releases all SDK resources and performs necessary cleanup.
 This should be called before the application is closed to prevent memory leaks or unexpected behavior.

 ### Virtual Methods (Can be overridden)
-The `eventInfo` parameter provides different details depending on the event type.
+The `eventParams` parameter provides different details depending on the event type.
 Specifically, its `_stringParam` field contains a description relevant to the specific event.

 * **public void eventPlaybackReady([HISEventParams](#hiseventparams-class) eventParams)**: This event occurs when the current playback of a stream is ready to be used.
 Calling functions before this event is triggered will provide null information.
   <!--* `eventParams._param1`: Number of tracks of the playback.-->